KhioneusNevula/MagicUniversity/README.md

 * [T1] doesn't know what [T2] is:
 * [A1] manifested at [C1]:
 * [A1] vanished from [C1]:
+* [T1] is a figure of authority: Generates deference, depends on Traits
 *

 ##### Metathoughts